japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 = [[ExternalSorter]] ExternalSorter

-*ExternalSorter* is a xref:shuffle:Spillable.adoc[Spillable] of WritablePartitionedPairCollection of pairs (of K keys and C values).
+*ExternalSorter* is a shuffle:Spillable.md[Spillable] of WritablePartitionedPairCollection of pairs (of K keys and C values).

 `ExternalSorter[K, V, C]` is a parameterized type of `K` keys, `V` values, and `C` combiner (partial) values.